denten-books/plain-text/0-chapter.md

 ghastly kitchen."
 "We shall reach really fruitful and luminous generalizations about vital phenomena only in so far as we ourselves experiment and, in hospitals, amphitheaters, or laboratories stir the fetid or throbbing ground of life" [@bernard_introduction_1957, 3-15].

-It is my belief also that the lighted halls of contemporary literary and media theory can be best through the long and ghastly kitchen of everyday practice.
+It is my belief also that the lighted halls of contemporary literary and media theory can be best reached through the long and ghastly corridors of the scholar's workshop.

 Take the example of a media scholar analyzing the last two decades of film production or photography without grasping the fundamentals of electronic